What was your favorite part of attending St. Mary’s?

-My favorite thing about St. Mary’s is the influence that the Marianist Charism has had on my life.
-It has become a lifestyle and has influenced me to be more welcoming through the virtues of compassion, love and kindness.
+My favorite part about attending St. Mary’s was the Marianist education I received.
+The Marianist charism has become a lifestyle for me and has influenced me to be more welcoming through the virtues of compassion, love and kindness.

 What is your favorite St. Mary’s tradition?